 - reckless and aggressive driving, such as tailgating a bicycle to try to get it to move over or speed up

 - sadly, nowadays some motorists may even attempt to harass, threaten, or purposely injure bicycle riders

 - finally, defective bicycle parts or safety gear can result in serious injury

-A knowledgeable and experienced attorney, working for you as early as possible, can help you determine the responsible party or parties, identify all potential sources of financial recovery, and get just compensation for the negligence.
+It is important to get in touch with a local attorney who is knowledgeable and experienced with bike accidents early in your case to help you determine the responsible party or parties, identify all potential sources of financial recovery, and get just compensation for the negligence.

 Bike Accident FAQs

 What should I do after a bicycle accident?

 The actions you take affect not just health, but also your ability to get fair compensation for the injuries.
 Some suggestions:

 - Do not assume your injuries are minor without a medical evaluation.
 Get evaluated as soon as possible and follow the medical advice you are given.

 - Get all the medical care you need.
 Do not let the fear of costs or the uncertainty about who will be responsible for payments prevent you from getting proper evaluation and treatment.